BYates1289/Django-Whisky2U/README.md

     <li>I think the site would benefit from pagination.
 Throughtout testing, I only had a few products listed and didn't think of this at the time.
 This was an oversight by myself.</li>
 </ul>
 <h2 id="bugs">Bugs</h2>
-<p>If a user purchases a product, which is then marked as delivered by admin.
-If they then subscribe to the same product on a monthly basis, it is automatically marked as delivered after checkout.</p>
+<strike>If a user purchased a product, which is then marked as delivered by admin.
+If they then subscribe to the same product on a monthly basis, it is automatically marked as delivered after checkout.</strike>
 <h2 id="deployment">Deployment</h2>
 <h3 id="heroku">Heroku</h3>
 <p>To deploy this project to Heroku, the following steps were taken...</p>